-Creating a deep and valuable personal relationship between teachers and their learners and creating a positive classroom culture, however, is at the core of educational activities, and fundamental for their success.
+Creating deep and valuable personal relations between teachers and their learners and creating a positive classroom culture, however, is at the core of educational activities, and fundamental for their success.
 Luckily, this possibility is always at hand in the context of the classroom – if teachers only use appropriate tools.

-In relational terms, practicing narrative autobiography empowers active listening skills and communication abilities.
-Introducing narrative autobiography in a group may also help engage it with meaningful dialogues about values, beliefs and perspectives, and facilitate the growth of the class into an interactive community while encouraging self-reflection, shared experiences, the ethic of care, and understanding among students.
+Introducing narrative autobiography in a group may also help engage it with meaningful dialogues about values, beliefs, and perspectives, and facilitate the growth of the class into an interactive community while encouraging self reflection, self-awareness, shared experiences, and understanding among students.

-By the end of the course, you will be able to use communication tools to develop effective relationships both with your students and with their social environment at large.
-You will be also confident in designing autobiographical workshops to encourage the identity development of your students, and in promoting a positive classroom atmosphere with a revitalized sense of purpose and a renewed boost of motivation for their educational role.
+By the end of the course, you will be also confident in designing meaningful and inclusive experiences for your students and you will be supported in designing autobiographical workshops with a revitalized sense of purpose and a renewed boost of motivation for your educational role.

 The course will help the participants to: